Odd News Roundup: Philippine collector amasses super-sized collection of fast-food restaurant toys | Science-Environment

 Philippine collector amasses super-sized collection of fast-food restaurant toys

-From the age of 5, Filipino graphic artist Percival League has had a passion for collecting toys from fast-food restaurant chains like McDonald's, Burger King, and home-country favorite Jollibee.
+From the age of 5, Filipino graphic artist Percival Lugue has had a passion for collecting toys from fast-food restaurant chains like McDonald's, Burger King and home-country favorite Jollibee.
 Now, nearly five decades later, the 50-year-old has about 20,000 toys packed from floor to ceiling in his home and holds a Guinness World Record from 2014, when his collection reached more than 10,000 items.

 (With inputs from agencies.)